RevanMacQueen/LearningFromHumans/README.md

 py -m venv venv
 ```

-Now we need to activate the virtual environent:
+Now we need to activate the virtual environent.
+Note: activating a virtual environment on Windows might return an error, this is a problem with execution policy settings.
+To fix it, try executing `Set-ExecutionPolicy Unrestricted -Scope Process` before activating the virtual environment.
+For more info see [here](https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows/30413393).
+This only seems to be a problem with PowerShell, so wer recommend you use Command Prompt.

 ```
-Set-ExecutionPolicy Unrestricted -Scope Proces venv\Scripts\activate
+venv\Scripts\activate
 ```